marcosmmb/Raiek/README.md

 >  - http://127.0.0.1:5000/get_block_count

-*Returns the total counted and unchecked bloks on node.*
+*Returns the total counted and unchecked blocks on node.*

 ----